VladaAlek/pp-commerce-261124/README.md

  - Django 3.2.25
  - Bootstrap 5
  - Stripe - for secure finacial transactions
- - Mailchimp - for User's subscriptions and mails services
+ - Mailchimp - for User's subscriptions and mail services
- - Amazon AWS S3 - to storage video data
+ - Amazon AWS S3 - to store video data
  - Heroku - to deploy the project